MULDEF: Multi-model-based Defense Against Adversarial Examples for Neural Networks: Background

-In this paper, we focus on addressing adversarial example attack on neural network models for a classification task.
-A \textit{normal example} $x$ is an example that occurs naturally~\cite{Meng2017MagNet} for the classification task.
-For example, if the classification task is about classifying digits, normal examples can be images of real digits without other figures.
-Usually, the training set consists of only normal examples.
-An \textit{adversarial example}~\cite{Szegedy2013prop} $x'$ is an example similar to a normal example with imperceptible or unnoticeable changes (of the normal example) that can change the target model's prediction.
+We focus on addressing adversarial example attacks on neural network models for classification tasks.
+A \textit{legitimate example} $x$ is an example that occurs naturally~\cite{Meng2017MagNet} for the classification task.
+For example, if a classification task is to classify digits, legitimate examples can be images of real digits without other elements.
+An \textit{adversarial example}~\cite{Szegedy2013prop} $x'$ is an example similar to a legitimate example with imperceptible changes (of the legitimate example) that can change the target model's prediction on the example.